 - Avoid eating a lot of starchy or sugary foods.

-- Take your child for regular dental checkups from a pediatric dentist.
+- Take your child for regular dental checkups from a family dentist.

 Participate in the NCDHM 2016 Campaign with your children.
-If your child is suffering from dental pain or cavities, consult a pediatric dentist immediately.
-You can schedule a meeting with Plaza Dental Group, a pediatric dentist in Des Moines for regular dental checkups and complete oral care and treatment.
+If your child is suffering from dental pain or cavities, consult a family dentist immediately.
+You can schedule a meeting with Plaza Dental Group, a family dentist in Des Moines for regular dental checkups and complete oral care and treatment.
 Give us a call at 515-612-7148 to book a schedule.